nadzyah/baseline-data-form/README.md

 ## Work with the main form

-The information in yaml format about baseline data that you've provided while registering an organization is transformed into a web-form.
-To get more information about the transformation process see "Development → Logic" section.
+The information about baseline data that you've provided while registering an organization is transformed into a web-form.
+To get more information about the transformation process see [Development → Logic](#logic) section.

 ### Change visibility of labels' names
 As you can see, visibility of some labels in your yaml-data is changed when they are displayed on the web-page.
 For example, the next yaml-data: